syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Data-Manipulation.md

 Overloads Public Function Add(propertyName As String) As Integer

-Overloads Public Function Add(propertyName As String, dir As ListSortDirection) As Integer
+Overloads Public Function Add(propertyName As String, direction As ListSortDirection) As Integer

 Overloads Public Function Add(sdc As SortColumnDescriptor) As Integer